Selina-Varshney/Motor-Imagery-Using-EEG-Classification/README.md

 ## **Demonstration:**
 https://github.com/user-attachments/assets/0656aef3-080b-405d-ba6f-5ed0e48ce432

+## **Results:**
+Results for all subjects are present in the 22 channel data folder present in this repository.

 ## **Dataset**
 The dataset has been sourced from [BBCI IV Competition](https://www.bbci.de/competition/iv/).
 - Multiple datasets are available, varying by the number of electrodes used in the EEG skull cap.